datagrok-ai/public/help/develop/exercises.md

    to the client, based on the `join` instruction, `result` will be  _appended_ to the existing input dataframe `sequences`.
 As this is performed purely on the client, we save the bandwidth without needing to return a copy of a dataframe which we already passed to the server.
-   * Use Pandas dataframes to access the input dataframe and create an output dataframe
+   * Use Pandas dataframes as `pd` to access the input dataframe and create an output dataframe
-   * You don't need to import `pandas`, Datagrok does this automatically
+   * You don't need to import `pandas`, Datagrok does this automatically: to each Python script it adds a preamble with most popular imports (`os`, `io`, `json`, `pandas as pd`, `requests`, `datetime`, `timedelta`)
-   * Note that the `column inputColName` is just a string with a column name, passed to a script
+   * Note that the `column inputColName` is just a string with a column name passed to a script, not an actual column content

 3. Run the function with a "Play" button on top of the function window.
 THe dialog will prompt you to select a dataframe.
 Navigate to a "Data" view (first button on the left sidebar) and open